SBNSoftware/SBNSoftware.github.io/GPVM_migration.md

 ICARUS:
 - icarusbuild02.fnal.gov
-- icarusgpvm0[2-6].fnal.gov
+- icarusgpvm0[1-6].fnal.gov
-- icarusgpvm-test-al9.fnal.gov (to be retired soon)

 SBND:
 - sbndbuild03.fnal.gov
-- sbndgpvm0[2-4].fnal.gov
+- sbndgpvm0[1-4].fnal.gov
-- sbndgpvm-test-al9.fnal.gov (to be retired soon)

-As part of the migration to EL9 build nodes that can't be upgraded to EL9 will be retired by June 30th.
+As part of the migration to EL9 build nodes that can't be upgraded to EL9 will be retired on June 28th.
 This will affect sbndbuild01/02 and icarusbuild01.

 📣 **⚠️ crontabs need to be "migrated" manually by users ⚠️**